 Microwave chocolate cake is made microwaving a chocolate cake mixture made with all purpose flour, cocoa pwder, baking powder, sugar, eggs, oil and milk.
 This cake is frosted with a frosting mixture made by cocoa powder, all purpose flour, sugar, milk, butter and vanilla extract.
+This microwave chocolate cake recipe will show you how to bake cake in microwave.
 This chocolate cake baked using a microwave oven provides a rich and soft chocolate chiffon bread and is decorated with a sweet and decadent chocolate frosting.

 CHOCOLATE CAKE IN A MICROWAVE